-The Oil Revenue Tracking Initiative of the Yar'Adua Foundation called for submission of proposals to assist civil society organization advocacy programs that ensure the establishment of effective stabilization mechanisms and encourage fiscal responsibility in Nigeria.
-Participants agreed to collaborate in joint efforts that demand transparent leadership and accountability in the oil sector and monitor Nigeria's savings and stabilization funds.
+The Oil Revenue Tracking Initiative of the Yar'Adua Foundation called for proposals from civil society organizations to assist in advocacy for the establishment of effective stabilization mechanisms and promotion of fiscal responsibility in Nigeria.
+Participants agreed to collaborate in joint efforts to monitor Nigeria's savings and stabilization funds and demand transparent leadership and accountability in the oil sector.